wordofwarning/wordofwarning.org/hab/emergencynw/index.md

 We forward information and opportunities to this group, both our own projects and information we think may be useful; and members can post messages, call outs etc.  We also organise workshare opportunities through the group.

-If you would like to join the group please  email <emergencynw-subscribe@yahoogroups.com>.
+If you would like to join the group please email <mailto:emergencynw-subscribe@yahoogroups.com>.

-[To join via the [web](http://groups.yahoo.com/group/emergencynw/)  you need to have a Yahoo ID.All membership requests need to be approved so we can keep the group friendly and relevant, so please tell us a little bit about yourself in your email.
+All membership requests need to be approved so we can keep the group friendly and relevant, so please tell us a little bit about yourself in your email.

+[To join via the [web](http://groups.yahoo.com/group/emergencynw/)  you need to have a Yahoo ID.